ryanstraits/ryanstraits.github.io/_posts/2018-04-07-a-midlife-guide-to-growing-up.md

 ---

-Ok so, here's rough road-map of where we'll be going over the next few weeks and months.
+Here's a rough road-map of where we'll be going over the next few weeks and months.
 I'll come back and update here as a new chapter is released.
 Thanks for coming along for the ride!

 ### **Table of Contents**